freenas/freenas-docs/userguide/storage.rst

 Wait until the resilvering is complete before :ref:`restoring the encryption keys to the pool <Managing Encrypted Pools>`.
-**If the encryption keys are not restored before the next reboot, access to the pool might be permanently lost.**
+**Restore the encryption keys before the next reboot because access to the pool will be permanently lost**.

 #.
 Highlight the pool that contains the recently replaced disk
     and click :guilabel:`Add Recovery Key` to save the new